-US job openings slip, though remain at healthy level
+US job openings slip, but employment landscape remains solid

 Employers posted 11.3 million job openings at the end of May, the Labor Department said Wednesday, down from nearly 11.7 million in April.
 Job openings reached 11.9 million in March, the highest level on records dating back more than 20 years.
 There are nearly two job openings for every unemployed person, a sharp reversal from the historic pattern: Before the pandemic, there were always more unemployed people than available jobs.

-The figures reflect the unusual nature of the post-pandemic economy: Inflation is hammering household budgets, forcing consumers to pull back on spending, and growth is weakening.
+The figures reflect the unusual nature of the post-pandemic economy: Inflation is hammering household budgets, forcing consumers to pull back on spending, and growth is weakening, heightening fears the economy could fall into recession.
 Yet companies are still scrambling to add workers.
 Demand has been particularly strong in travel- and entertainment-related services.

+“This is not what a recession looks like,” said Nick Bunker, director of economic research at employment website Indeed’s Hiring Lab.
+“Clouds can move in quickly and darken the outlook for the U.S. labor market, but for now, the sun is still shining.”

+Americans are also far more likely to quit their jobs than before the pandemic, mostly for new jobs at higher pay, another trend that is pushing up incomes.
+The number of people quitting fell to 4.3 million in May, down about 60,000 from April and below a record 4.5 million last November, but still historically high.

 Economists are closely monitoring the jobs opening figures for signs the labor market is cooling, which could bring down inflation.
 With companies posting so many available positions, they have also been raising pay and offering more benefits to attract and keep workers.
 Higher labor costs have, in turn, contributed to pushing up prices, with inflation now at 40-year highs.